eashanchawla1411/Eashan-s-Portfolio/TSWD.md

 Welcome to my portfolio!

 ## About me
 Hello!
 I am a second year master's student at CMU with an interest in Data Science/ Machine Learning.
 I have extensive experience in Predictive Analytics, Data Analytics and some experience in Business Intelligence through my work at Ernst and Young, Tesla and through numerous projects at CMU.
-Please feel free to send me a message on LinkedIn if you would like to learn more.
+Please feel free to send me a message on LinkedIn if you would like to learn more. \b
 [My LinkedIn Profile](https://www.linkedin.com/in/eashanchawla/)
 You can also send me an email on this id: (echawla@andrew.cmu.edu).